werf/werf/docs/pages/reference/config.md

 Each image configuration doc defines instructions to build one independent docker image.
 There may be multiple image cofiguration docs defined in the same `werf.yaml` config to build multiple images.

 Yaml doc with the key `dimg: IMAGE_NAME` is the image configuration doc. `dimg` defines short name of the docker image to be built.
-This name must be unique in single `werf.yaml` config.
+This name must be unique in a single `werf.yaml` config.

 ```
 dimg: IMAGE_NAME_1